Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration: Statistical preliminaries

 where the probability is over $\by \sim P_{\bx}$.
 We refer to $Q_{\bx}$ as the \emph{quantile function} of the LLR under the null hypothesis at $(\bx, \varphi(\bx) = \mu)$.
-Since the null hypothesis is composite, using this quantile function to define a cutoff is not enough to control type-1 error.
-Thus, we use the \emph{sliced} maximum quantile function over the level-set under consideration:
+Since the null hypothesis is composite, using this quantile function to define a cutoff is not enough to control Type I error.
+Thus, we use the \emph{sliced} maximum quantile function over the level set under consideration:

-Note, we refer to this version as ``sliced'' since we are considering the maximum of the quantile function defined by the level-set of the functional which defines a slice through the constrained parameter space. $\localQ$ as defined above controls the type-1 error for a specific value of $\mu$.
+Note that we refer to this version as ``sliced'' since it considers the maximum of the quantile function defined by the level set of the functional, defining a slice through the constrained parameter space. $\localQ$ as defined above controls the Type I error for a specific value of $\mu$.
 We can define a more conservative confidence set using the following \emph{global} maximum quantile:

 By Lemma 2.1 in \cite{previous_paper}, the set